sh4run/amoeba/README.md

     <summary>Click for details</summary>

 ####
-After a successful build, you can install amoeba server as a service at your build machine.
+After a successful build, you can install amoeba server as a service on your build machine.

     sudo ./install-amoeba-server.sh <port-number>

-If your amoeba server is not running on your build machine, please copy the following files to your target VPS before running the above script.
-It is better to have your target VPS and build machine run the same version of Linux to avoid a possible libc mismatch.
+If your amoeba server is running on a different machine, please copy the following files to your target machine before running the above script.
+It is better to keep your target machine and build machine running the same version of Linux to avoid libc mismatch.

     client.json
     server.json